 Our First-Year Student Outreach Project (FYSOP) lets you move in a week early to participate in a service project.
 You can choose from 11 different issue areas, from children to human rights to the environment.
 You’ll work with more than 800 new students and 150 upperclass staff leaders—a great way to get to know some very interesting (and good-hearted) classmates from day one.

 Alternative Spring Break

 Not all our good works take place in Boston.
 Every year, hundreds of volunteers take off for destinations in the U.S. and Canada with Alternative Spring Break (ASB) programs through the Community Service Center.
+Some recent examples:

 - Working at a children’s retreat in Texas, helping kids with serious illnesses enjoy the great outdoors